Religious Exploration

-• Provide a place where children and their families feel a sense of safety and trust in their exploration of faith, ethics, spirituality and community
+• Provide a place where congregants of all ages feel a sense of community, safety, and trust in their exploration of faith, ethics, and spirituality

-• Bring the Unitarian Universalist principles and the wisdom and teachings of the world’s great religious traditions to the child’s developmental level
+• Bring the Unitarian Universalist principles and the wisdom and teachings of the world’s great religious traditions to the individual’s developmental level

-• Cultivate authentic relationships that facilitate growth, meaning, and creativity
+• Cultivate authentic relationships that facilitate growth and creativity

 We live out and give expression to this sense of purpose among ourselves and in the surrounding community by:

-• Modeling our values by the way we teach and interact with the children and adults
+• Modeling our values when we interact with each other across generations.

-• Providing a curriculum/projects that encourages exploration, self-expression and offers ways for children to contribute to the larger community and act in socially responsible roles
+• Offering ways for learners of all ages to contribute to the larger community and act in socially responsible roles

 • Committing ourselves to intergenerational activities and worship